Ever heard of the term “social rhythm” before? Read on to learn about this concept!

 To promote mood stability in BD patients, Professor Ellen Frank at the University of Pittsburgh developed a therapy called Interpersonal and Social Rhythm Therapy (IPSRT).
 IPSRT focuses on reducing irregularity in patients’ circadian rhythms via social rhythm regulation4.

 Frank’s team devised an instrument called the Social Rhythm Metric (SRM) to characterize social rhythm, originally inspecting 17 daily event categories5.
 Going through optimization in the early 2000s, the current version of SRM has only five items.
 The SRM-5 records the time and social interaction involved when the patient 1) gets out of bed, 2) makes their first contact with another person, 3) starts work, school, volunteer activities, or family care, 4) has dinner, and 5) goes to bed6.
 Using SRM, patients can recognize the interaction between the instability of their social rhythm and the fluctuation of their mood.
-As the four-phase IPSRT treatment proceeds, patients develop strategies to stabilize their social rhythm and resolve interpersonal problems with the help from their therapist.
+As the four-phase IPSRT treatment proceeds, patients develop strategies to stabilize their social rhythm and resolve interpersonal problems with the help of their therapist.

 A screenshot of a cell phone

-[Fig2.
-Example of SRM] Source: Matthews et al. Assessment (2016)
+Figure 2: Example of SRM [Source: Matthews et al. Assessment (2016)]

 Since its development, IPSRT has been used in many studies and clinical trials as an adjunctive treatment for bipolar disorder.
 Previous results have suggested that IPSRT helps patients with bipolar depression acquire higher regularity of social rhythm and achieve longer periods without mood episodes7.